grantsrb/cogmtc/README.md

     "seq_len": int
         the number of consecutive frames to feed into the model for a single batch of data
+    "incr_seq_len": bool
+        if true, the seq_len for bptt will start small and increment upwards over the course of the whole training.
     "rand_seq_len": bool
         if true and roll_data is true, the sequence length is sampled uniformly from 7 to the argued `seq_len`.